mvolkmann/blog/src/smalltalk/30-development-environment.md

 The name of the process will be "hello".
 To stop it, right-click the process, select it and press cmd-t (terminate).

+## Taskbar

+A `TaskbarMorph` is displayed across the bottom of the World.
+This displays the current time with a 24-hour clock and a thumbnail of each `Morph` currently displayed in the World.

+To bring one of the `Morphs` to the front, hover over its thumbnail.
+A tooltip will appear above the thumbnail that displays the window title or the class of the associated `Morph`.

+Occassionally the `Morph` for a thumbnail will not be visible.
+To delete it:

+- Repeatedly cmd-click on the thumbnail until its halo appears (3 times).
+- Click the blue menu handle and select debug... explore morph.
+- Expand the "root" item.
+- Select the "model" instance variable.
+- In the bottom pane, enter `self delete` and "Do It".
+- Close the Explorer window.

 ## Emergency Evaluator